After a surgical procedure

 Oral hygiene

 Avoid vigorously rinsing the mouth for the first day after the procedure.
 Mouthwash solutions can only be used on the recommendation of a doctor.
-Brushing teeth following the procedure is permitted but avoid damaging the blood clot covering the wound when brushing, i.e. by gently brushing around the wound.
+Brushing teeth following the procedure is permitted but avoid damaging the blood clot covering the wound when brushing.
+Therefore, clean gently around the wound.
 Afterwards, you can continue brushing teeth as usual.
 Good oral hygiene is vital to reduce the risk of inflammation.

 Bruises